adriaanph/phinc-tank/README.md

 ## esp_mojo
-some very basic "breadboard code" for the ESP32 processor.
+some very basic code to demonstrate the use of the ESP32 processor.

 ## face_id